Matchstic/albatross/readme.md

 ## TODO

-- Fix fping module in MAVProxy (it only finds IPs on first interface from ifconfig. e.g., misses WiFi)
+- Fix fping module in MAVProxy (it only finds IPs on first interface from ifconfig. e.g., misses wlan0)
 - Import weirdness in src/camera/base.py

 ## Setup